scuzzydude/asimov/asimov.md

 An instrument of peace and diplomacy in old times was the exchange of royal hostages between rivals.
 I'm pretty sure that the failure of the instrument had something to do with the true lack of bilateralism, mostly due to valuing sons over daughters.
 An equally ineffective tool was the royal marriage, mostly due to it is tougher than you think to stay married to somebody who hates your guts.
 Kings, first born sons usually, luckily have a genetic preponderance for thick skin.
 Second sons, apparently, the disposition is usually skill with poison and falling for foreign seductresses.

 Since the dawn of the information age, we've had the longest continuous military peace between world powers in history.
 There is a reason for that, and it's the nuclear take on the hostage exchange.
-We don't need to bother with exchange part, we can just kill your entire family, including in-laws and mistresses from way over here.
-From a military-diplomacy systems point of view, we have a fail-safe but it's a pretty hard trip, so the system dyanmically adjust to achieve a stable, though sometimes volatile equilibrium.
+We don't need to bother with exchange part, we can just kill your entire family, including in-laws and mistresses, from way over here.
+From a military-diplomacy systems point of view, we have a fail-safe but it's a pretty hard trip, so the system dynamically adjusts to achieve a stable, though sometimes volatile, equilibrium.
 Mutually Assured Destruction hasn't stopped regional conflict, nor economic and cultural conflict, but it has prevented direct military conflict between the largest world powers.

 Just because an implementation is bad doesn't mean the idea was flawed.
 I'm not saying Mutually Assured Destruction is the best implementation either, but it has been more effective than what we had for the entire history of civilized nations.
 Tripping the switch has consequences way beyond the king's family.
 Everybody's family shares in the burden and the risk.
 The risk distribution is very democratic and equitable.
 Everybody's family doesn't share in the rewards of royalty, which is the problem we are trying to solve.

 There have been other proposals for a peacekeeping system, in spirit, my favorite is Lennon's 1971 proposal, *Imagine*.
 Genius for sure, but difficult to turn into an algorithm, as there are no conditionals.
 There one part, and it is a start - "It's easy *if* you try."
 We are trying, and young people are trying and won't stop.
 I think he was giving us a big hint.
 Imagine -- not a conditional, but a loop.
 Imagination, the fuel of genius.
 Imagine, and repeat.

-### Die Hard 6 -- In a world of the king's gold
+### Die Hard 7 -- In a world of the king's gold

 A Scorsese film, starring Bruce Willis, Joe Jonas as his grandson, and Matthew McConaughey, as the president.
 Bruce is getting long in the tooth, so he's the executive at a top-secret private anti-terrorism outfit.
 The elite strike team is captained by his grandson, Joe Jonas.
 Bruce is old, but he's not soft, and in the first scene we see him giving Joe Jonas a load of crap about how slow his team is rappelling down an elevator shaft in a training session.
 He takes off his coat and jumps down the shaft, beating the entire team to the objective.

 Cut to Paris.
 Out of the skies comes a massive parachute drop of troops who quickly and non-violently take over the entire Louvre.
 It's revealed this is an attack by the military of the rouge province of West Asslickistan, led by the warlord General Drogo, played by Samuel L. Jackson, with an eye patch.
 It's revealed through a news report that France has offended West Asslickistan by refusing to buy petrol due to human rights violations.

-Bruce Willis is surprised by a Blackhawk appearing over his fishing hole, and rushed to an AFB base where he's flown in the fighter jet to Washington.
+Bruce Willis is surprised by a Blackhawk appearing over his fishing hole and rushed to an AFB base where he's flown by fighter jet to Washington.
 Cut to the White House, where President McConaughey is busy on a five-way video conference between the leaders of France, Britain, Italy and Germany.

 "Excuse, me gentlemen, I've got to leave you to it, we'll get back to you."\
 Shouting in five different languages from the video screens.

-"Allright, Allright, Allright," and the President pushes a button and the screens go blank.
+"Allright, Allright, Allright," the President pushes a button, and the screens go blank.

 "John McClain, thank you for coming."\
-"Like I had a choice sir."
+"You're keeping me from the fish, sir."

 "Sorry, old friend.
 I wouldn't have picked you except I didn't have a choice."

 The President explains the situation.
 Colonel Drogo must be removed from Paris, and it must be done without destroying the valuable artwork inside.
-Since a lot of the artwork is actually not even French, but Italian, it's up to the United States to use its elite military forces to rescure the Louvre and the artwork inside.
+Since a lot of the artwork is actually not even French, but Italian, it's up to the United States to use its elite military forces to retake the Louvre and the artwork inside.
 If an Italian, German or British masterpiece is destroyed, it might start World War III.

 "He hasn't killed anyone yet, sir.
 Why not just wait him out?"